 All existing DCOP algorithms (privacy-preserving or not) are carried out by the agents themselves.
 However, some of those algorithms, and in particular the privacy-preserving ones, require significant computing resources.
 In addition, all DCOP algorithms assume that the agents are connected through a communication network.
 We propose here a new paradigm in DCOPs: solving them in what is known in cryptography as the mediated model [2, 3].
-Namely, We assume that there exist external servers, or mediators, that may serve as computing engines for the agents.
-The agents send the problem inputs to those mediators in some protected manner.
-The mediators simulate a DCOP algorithm on those inputs.
+Namely, there are external servers to whom the agents send the problem inputs in some protected manner.
+The external servers, whom we call mediators, simulate a DCOP algorithm on those inputs.
 At its completion, they send to the agents messages from which the agents extract the outputs, i.e., the variable assignments.
 Throughout this process, the mediators remain oblivious to the problem inputs, to the content of the protected messages that they exchange, and to the outputs.1

-1Note that the external mediators herein should not be confused with the mediators in the
+1Note that the external mediators herein should not be confused with the mediators in the OPTAPO algorithm [28, 17], which are regular (internal) agents that perform computations in their neighborhood as an inherent part of the algorithm.